FlavScents AInsights Entry for Ortho-Guaiacol (CAS: 90-05-1)

 7. Toxicology, Safety & Exposure Considerations

-Ortho-guaiacol is considered safe for use in food and fragrance applications at typical exposure levels.
+Ortho-guaiacol is considered safe for use in food and fragrance applications within established limits.
+Oral exposure through flavor use is supported by FEMA GRAS status, with typical daily intake levels considered safe.

-Risk profiles do not significantly differ between food and fragrance applications.
+Risk profiles do not significantly differ between food and fragrance applications, provided usage guidelines are followed.

 Citation hooks: EFSA; FEMA; PubChem; toxicology literature